-In existence since 2013, Ambiotex is privately owned German company producing smart clothes
+In existence since 2013, Ambiotex is a privately owned German company producing smart clothes.

 Cityzen is an original cloth producer company based in France.
 The company was founded in 2008, and one of its most outstanding products is the “D-shirt” a name coined from Digital shirt.